 Table 18.
-Retired transit operators ride free program strengths,issues, and opportunities.
+Retired transit operators ride free program strengths, issues, and opportunities.

-Strengths Issues Opportunities Program Currently, the Transition the Retired Transit eligibility pass is a photo Operators Pass program onto requirements ID card that must the OnYourWay fare card.
-Introduce a requirement for are clearly be verified by passes to be renewed every 5 defined. operators. years.
+Strengths Issues Opportunities Program eligibility requirements are clearly defined.
+Currently, the pass is a photo ID card that must be verified by operators.
+Transition the Retired Transit Operators Pass program onto the OnYourWay fare card.
+Introduce a requirement for passes to be renewed every 5 years.